How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Is Blogging Your Cup of Tea?

-Blogging could simply mean a medium to express your thoughts.
-To shout out your thoughts, experiences or knowledge to your audience.
+Blogging could simply mean a medium to express your thoughts – to shout out your ideas, beliefs, experiences or knowledge to your audience.

-If your only goal is to make money, but you hate networking with people, then, maybe blogging is not the right job for you.
+If your only goal is to make money from blogging, but you hate networking with people, then, maybe blogging is not the right job for you.
 You’d probably be better off spending time pursuing something else you truly like.

-Here are a few traits I believe every blogger should have (read it closely):
+Here are a few traits I believe every blogger should have (read them closely):

 Some Fair Interest in Writing; you don’t have to be the next Stephen King, but if you don’t have even a little bit of interest in writing then the case is already closed; find something else you would like to do instead.